outaagunga/documentation/my_grammar_check_app_guide.md

-from fastapi import FastAPI, HTTPException, Request from fastapi.middleware.cors import CORSMiddleware from pydantic import BaseModel, BaseSettings, Field from starlette.concurrency import run_in_threadpool
+from fastapi import FastAPI, HTTPException, Request from fastapi.middleware.cors import CORSMiddleware from pydantic import BaseModel, Field from pydantic_settings import BaseSettings from starlette.concurrency import run_in_threadpool

 # third-party libs (same as original)